Quick Tour Guide to Peru | Top Attractions, Tips & Highlights

 2) BUDGET

 * FOOD: Ceviche, Lima cause or potatoes to the entrance huancaína.
 They say that food is one of the best foods for the soul.
-And Peru, a country to prove it.
-Sweets like the sigh Lima (own of the capital) and the cremolada (very common to the north, in many fruit flavors).
+Peru is a country that can prove this.
+Sweets like the sig Lima (own of the capital) and the cremolada (very common in the north, in many fruit flavors).

-The markets are an inexhaustible source of vegetables and fruits, great to stock up.
+The markets are an inexhaustible source of vegetables and fruits, ideal for stocking up.

 3) PRACTICAL ISSUES

-• CLIMATE: Peru has 03 types of environments (coast, mountains, and sea); backgrounds vary, going from tropical to cold in a matter of hours.
+• CLIMATE: Peru has three environments (coast, mountains, and sea); the climate ranges from tropical to cold in a matter of hours.

 • PLUG: Regarding electricity in Peru, the voltage is 220 V, and the pins are type A (II) and C (oo)